Final Expense Life Insurance

 Checked By: Holly MitchellHolly Mitchell’s background in life insurance insurance goes back to 1985 when she worked for her father who was a New York Life agent.
 Holly has a marketing degree from Auburn University and has had a life insurance license since 2008.
 In addition to advising life insurance for customers all around the country, Holly is our website fact checker.

-Many people view life insurance as a way of replacing their income after they die to help out their surviving loved ones.
+Many people view life insurance as a way of replacing their income after they die.

 However, it is not always about income.